-In solvency calculations (Solvency II balance sheet), Mandatum Life's assets are usually valued at market value.
+In solvency calculations on the Solvency II balance sheet, Mandatum Life's assets are usually valued at market value.
 This means, in practice, that the values of the assets used in solvency calculations correspond to the values in Mandatum group's IFRS balance sheet with a few exceptions.
 Mandatum Life prepares its own financial statements in accordance with the Finnish Accounting Standards (FAS).
-In accordance with FAS, assets are initially valued according to acquisition cost, but the notes to the financial statements show the difference in valuation according to fair value and book value, which was EUR 308 million (309) in the end of the year.
-When comparing book values and valuation differences according to FAS with valuations according to solvency calculation, the only exceptions on asset side is valuation of intangible assets and hedging interest rate derivatives.
-Intangible assets are valued to zero in the Solvency II balance sheet hedging interest rate derivation cost and they are not taken into account in the calculation of valuation differences, while in the Solvency II balance sheet they are valued at fair value.
+In accordance with FAS, assets are initially valued according to acquisition cost, but the notes to the financial statements show the difference in valuation according to fair value and book value, which was EUR 331 million (308) in the end of the year.
+When comparing book values and valuation differences according to FAS with valuations according to solvency calculations, the only exceptions on the asset side are the valuation of intangible assets and hedging interest rate derivatives.
+Intangible assets are valued to zero on the Solvency II balance sheet, while their value on the FAS balance sheet was EUR 6.2 million (4.6) in the end of the year 2024.
+On the FAS balance sheet hedging interest rate derivatives are valued at acquisition cost and they are not taken into account in the calculation of valuation differences, while on the Solvency II balance sheet they are valued at fair value.

 The Solvency II balance sheet is presented in the attached table S.02.01.02 Solvency II balance sheet.
-The real estate above also includes the real estate for the Company's own activities.
+The real estate investments shown on the balance sheet also includes the real estate for the Company's own activities.

-The valuation of the Company's assets in accordance with the FAS standard is presented in greater detail in Mandatum Life's financial statement.
+The valuation of the Company's assets in accordance with FAS is presented in greater detail in Mandatum Life's financial statement.
 The financial statement also contains a more precise description of the value of the Company's financial assets by asset class in the notes to the balance sheet.